DOSING & MONITORING

 Calendar Icon

-• Monitor cortisol levels from at least two 24-hour urine free cortisol collections every 1-2 weeks until adequate clinical response is maintained
+• Monitor cortisol levels from at least two 24-hour UFC collections every 1 to 2 weeks until adequate clinical response is maintained1

-• Repeat ECG within one week after treatment initiation, and as clinically indicated thereafter
+• Repeat ECG within 1 week after treatment initiation, and as clinically indicated thereafter1

 Infection Icon